MyOwnSurgery/Proxy/README.md

 ### Problems
 ```
-Can`t cope with transparent images and svgs
+Can`t cope with transparent images and svgs by using selenium
 ```